LoganathanBCA/Government-Arts-College-Autonomous-Salem-7-Results-Scraper/README.md

-# Student Results Automation
+# 🎓 Student Results fetching Automation 🚀

 This project automates the process of fetching 2023-2025 M.Sc.
 CS students 4th semester results from the [GACSLM7 eCampus portal](https://ecampus.cc/gacslm7/index.php) using Selenium and saves all results in an HTML file.
-Afterward, it extracts each student's marks and totals them from the HTML file and paste it into student_results.xlsx.
+Afterward, it extracts each student's marks and totals them from the HTML file and paste it into student_results.xlsx. 📊

+---

-## Features
+## ✨ Features

-- Reads student data (register number and date of birth) from an Excel file.
+- 📑 Reads student data (register number and date of birth) from an Excel file.
-- Automates form filling and result extraction using Microsoft Edge WebDriver.
+- 🤖 Automates form filling and result extraction using Microsoft Edge WebDriver.
-- Saves all student results in a single HTML file (`all_results.html`).
+- 💾 Saves all student results in a single HTML file (`all_results.html`).
-- Runs a post-processing script (`main_output_process.py`) after fetching results.
+- 🏁 Runs a post-processing script (`main_output_process.py`) after fetching results.

+---

-## Requirements
+## 🛠️ Requirements

-- Python 3.7+
+- 🐍 Python 3.7+
-- Microsoft Edge browser
+- 🌐 Microsoft Edge browser
-- Edge WebDriver (`msedgedriver.exe`) in the project directory or in your PATH
+- 🧑‍💻 Edge WebDriver (`msedgedriver.exe`) in the project directory or in your PATH

-### Python Packages
+### 📦 Python Packages

 Install dependencies using: